howset/42PiscineAugSep2022/README.md

 ## Notes:
-1. Let's see if I can make more exercises after the Piscine although there is already a lot of solutions going around the interwebs and I don't know if I will be able to verify my solutions.
+~1.
+Let's see if I can make more exercises after the Piscine although there is already a lot of solutions going around the interwebs and I don't know if I will be able to verify my solutions.~

 ## Content
 ```